Sparta, New Jersey: Zinc

 In 1848 the New Jersey Zinc Company began operations at Sterling Hill.
 Earlier attempts to obtain iron from the mineral rich ore of the Sterling Hill failed because of manganese contamination, but zinc was recoverable and the ores at Sterling Hill were rich with it.

 In 1856 the Passaic Zinc Company started operations at the Sterling Hill Mine and constructed large ore crushers, shipping the ores to the company's plant in Jersey City.

 By 1868, both iron and zinc operations were in progress at Sterling Hill, but the numerous companies and claims were embroiled in continuous legal battles, the largest of which was a 12-year dispute between the New Jersey Zinc Company and the Franklin Iron Company over rights to mixed ores, each company having purchased the right to mine zinc and iron, respectively.
-In 1880 the Franklin Iron Company acquired the New Jersey Zinc Company's operations at Sterling Hill mine, ending the dispute.
+In 1880, the Franklin Iron Company acquired the New Jersey Zinc Company's operations at Sterling Hill mine, ending the dispute.
 Large scale operations began in 1897 when the claims were consolidated under the New Jersey Zinc Company and by 1900 its mill was processing 1,500 tons of ore daily.

 Zinc operations continued until 1986 when the Sterling Hill mine ceased operation.
 The Sterling Hill mine site is currently occupied by the Sterling Hill Mining Museum and is open to the public for tours.

 Limestone

 After closing his iron operations, Thomas Edison recouped his losses by opening a quarry called Limecrest near Sparta in 1919.
-The lime quarry fed Edison's Portland cement operations, and was in continuous operation under various owners for more than 80 years until closed in 2003.
+The lime quarry fed Edison's Portland cement operations, and was in continuous operation under various owners for more than 80 years until it closed in 2003.
 During the years of its operation the limestone quarry was an important source of employment and tax revenue for Sparta.
 Limestone is no longer mined, but a limited amount of granite continues to be quarried by a handful of employees.